 After she passed, I submitted one of those photos to a contest entitled “Photograph Your Love” and I won the grand prize; a flight to Portland to attend a photography workshop by Jesh de Rox entitled “Life: As an Artform.”

 Another transformation took place as I learned over three days, the art of evoking real emotion in order to take the most beautiful and honest photos… something I had done with my grandparents by circumstance, but something I learned to create with clients like magic.

-The following year, I hid in the bushes with my camera + long lens while my good friend was proposed to, and then got some close-ups of them afterward.
+The following year, I hid in the bushes with my camera and a long lens while my friend was proposed to, and then got some close-ups of them afterward.
 It was exhilarating and much to my surprise, even pretty fun.

 I still wasn’t quite sold on “young love,” (it was personal) and so I took the opportunity to photograph the love between older couples, and also between grandparents and grandchildren.
 I got to meet some of my friends’ grandparents and experienced very intense emotions during each session.

 I often sobbed in my car after these photo sessions.

 Then, again, some other friends got engaged, and I was excited to do an engagement shoot with them (pictured below).
 At their wedding, I introduced myself to their photographer and followed up with an e-mail, and she was apparently impressed.
 From there, I started associate shooting with her and was catapulted in to the wedding world, photographing 30 weddings in my first season.
 I shot around 80 weddings for her and also luckily found two very incredible photographers who became my mentors and friends, Gabriel Harber & Calvina Nguyen, and shot alongside them for several years.